TripleFliple/The-Colorful-Game-of-Life/README.md

 2. Click two points on canvas to select a rectangular area
 3. Selection is automatically copied
 4. Click and drag anywhere within the selection box to move cells to a new position
-5. Green save button (💾) appears in bottom-right corner (desktop only)
+5. Green save button (💾) appears in bottom-right corner
 6. Click outside selection or deactivate tool to finalize placement

 #### Paste Tool (📋)